open-energy-transition/electric-demand-data/docs/ETL.md

 ## Electricity demand data

 Scripts in this section download and process electricity demand data from multiple sources such as ENTSO-E, EIA, and CCEI.
-It then processes the data to have all timestamps in UTC and electricity demand in MW.
+The data is processed to have all timestamps in UTC and electricity demand in MW.

 ### Main script